-From the Admin console Home page, go to Security Set up single sign-on (SSO).
+From the Admin console Home page, go to Security.

-- Check the Setup SSO with third party identity provider box.
+- Check the Set up SSO with third-party identity provider box.

 - Enter the following URLs to your third-party IdP:

 - Sign-in page URL: The page where users sign in to your system and Google Workspace.

 - Sign-out page URL: The page where users are redirected to after signing off.

 Note: All URLs must be entered and must use HTTPS, for example https://sso.domain.com.